-Section 17(2A) provides that a report under s.17(2) must include a list of the names of all persons who, in the opinion of the Commission, are or may be required to furnish a return under subsection 305A (1) or (1A)4 in relation to that election.
-There were nine election donor returns furnished pursuant to s.305A(1) in relation to the 2013 election.
-Pursuant to s.17(2A), in the opinion of the Commission, these nine persons and a further two further persons should have furnished returns in accordance with s.305(A) and s.305(1A) in relation to the 2013 election.
+Section 17(2A) provides that a report under s 17(2) must include a list of the names of all persons who, in the opinion of the Electoral Commission, are or may be required to furnish a return under subsection 305A(1) or $(1A)^6$ in relation to that election.
+There were seven election donor returns furnished pursuant to s 305A(1) in relation to the 2016 federal election.

-4 Section 305A(1A) relates to donations made to any person or organisation specified by legislative instrument by the Electoral Commission.
-No person or organisation is presently specified so currently, there is no requirement for any return to be lodged under s.305A(1A).
+Section 305A(1A) relates to donations made to any person or organisation specified by legislative instrument by the Electoral Commission.
+Currently no person or organisation is so specified.

-Table 12: Persons required to furnish returns under s305(A)(1) for the 2013 election
+Table 9: Persons required to furnish returns under s 305A(1) for the 2016 federal election.